papinet/papiNet-API/1.0.0/mock/docker.md

-To run the mocks on Docker
+To run the mock on Docker

 1\.
 Build the docker image
 ```docker build -t papinet/api-mock . ```